 “That means normal people have the power to learn the truth.
-For all the problems we have, Hlaalu can actually take criticism and learn from it.
+For all the problems we have, Great House Hlaalu can actually take criticism and learn from it—which is not a trait you see in Indoril or Redoran.
 That’s why we’re working so closely with the Empire, even as it institutes changes that make some of us uncomfortable—because we know that the old ways aren’t always the best ones.
-Becoming better isn’t fun—but I’d rather be uncomfortable than keep doing something stupid.”
+Becoming better isn’t fun, but I’d rather be uncomfortable than keep doing something stupid.”

 Ondryn was silent for a moment.
 “I see.
 So by criticizing Great House Hlaalu, Daria is actually demonstrating why it’s so great!”

 Here’s where it all fell apart.
 She didn’t want to say it was great.
 But how could she make that clear?
-She still sensed she walked on a knife’s edge.
+She still walked on a knife’s edge.

 “I’m making a pointed criticism—” Daria started.

-“Certainly, an unorthodox interpretation of the assignment,” Ondryn said, talking over her as he walked up to the front of the class, gesturing for her to sit back down.
+“Certainly, an unorthodox interpretation of the assignment,” Ondryn said, talking over her as he walked up to the front of the class and gesturing for her to sit back down.
 “But a fascinating one!
-Truly, as the most dynamic and forward-looking Great House, Hlaalu has advantages that others do not.
+Truly, as the most dynamic and forward-looking great house, Hlaalu has advantages that others do not.
 I am honored by such an intriguing report, Serjo Sloan!”